Andrei Grechko: Early military career

 Anton Denikin and Pyotr Wrangel, and detachments of Ataman Nestor Makhno, and the elimination of political and criminal banditry.

 From September 1921 to July 1922, he served in a separate battalion of OSNAZ in Taganrog.
 He studied at the Crimean Cavalry courses Named After the All-Russian Central Executive Committee, in which he graduated in August 1923.
 After graduation, he was sent to study at the Taganrog Cavalry School of the North Caucasian Military District and in August 1924, he was transferred to the North Caucasian Mountain Nationalities Cavalry School in Krasnodar.
 During his studies, he was a foreman of a squadron and from 1925 to 1926, he participated in military operations against gang formations in Chechnya and Dagestan.
 He graduated in 1926 and became a member of the Communist Party of the Soviet Union.

 From September 1926 to April 1932, he served in the 61st Cavalry Regiment of the 1st Separate Cavalry Brigade at the Moscow Military District, and platoon and machine-gun squadron commander.

 Grechko graduated from the Military Academy of the Red Army named after M. V. Frunze in 1936.
-After graduation, he served in the Special Red Banner Cavalry Division named after I.V.
-Stalin of the Moscow Military District and later transferred to the Belarusian Special Military District, where he served as assistant chief and chief of the 1st (operational) part of the division headquarters and commander of the 62nd Cavalry Regiment.
+After graduation, he served in the Special Red Banner Cavalry Division named after Joseph Stalin of the Moscow Military District and later transferred to the Belarusian Special Military District, where he served as assistant chief and chief of the 1st (operational) part of the division headquarters and commander of the 62nd Cavalry Regiment.
 From May 1938 to October 1938, he served as assistant chief of staff of the division.

 He graduated from the academy of the General Staff of the Red Army named after K. E. Voroshilov in June 1941.